 Correlation Coefficient Formula – Example #2

-Let say you are looking to invest money in the stock market and you want to invest in 2 stocks and want to choose those stocks in such a way that your portfolio is diversified.
+Let’s say you are looking to invest in the stock market and invest in 2 stocks and want to choose those stocks so that your portfolio is diversified.
 It means that if one gives you a negative return, others will help you to get a positive return and vice versa.
-So basically you want to invest in stocks which have a negative correlation.
+So basically, you want to invest in stocks that have a negative correlation.
 You have 2 stocks and have got information on their historical returns for the last 15 years.

 Correlation Coefficient = -0.45986

-Here we have used CORREL() function of excel to see correlation coefficient for the 2 stocks.
-You see that the correlation function is negative in value which means that both the stocks have a negative correlation.
+Here we have used the CORREL() function of excel to see the correlation coefficient for the 2 stocks.
+You see that the correlation function is negative in value, which means that both the stocks have a negative correlation.
 So your choice is apt as per your requirements.

 - A correlation coefficient is a unit-less tool.
-This is a very useful property since allows you to compare data which has different units.
+This is a very useful property since it allows you to compare data that have different units.
 For example, Stock prices are dependent upon various parameters like inflation, interest rates, etc. So we can use public information to determine the correlation between them.

 Relevance and Uses of Correlation Coefficient Formula

 The correlation coefficient helps us to understand the data sets and their relationship better and has many applications in finance and economics.
-Financial institutes, banks, companies, and even Governments make use of correlation coefficient in order to track the historical data and extract meaningful information and predict market trends in an efficient way.
+Financial institutes, banks, companies, and even governments use correlation coefficients to track the historical data and extract meaningful information and predict market trends in an efficient way.
 A correlation coefficient is a very powerful tool, but it should not be used in a silo and apply along with other tools.
-The reason for that is simple, we cannot simply rely on data and data sometimes gives us unmeaning full information.
-For example: If you have collected information and you have got to know that there is a positive correlation between rain and death of dogs.
+The reason for that is simple; we cannot simply rely on data, and data sometimes gives us unmeaning full information.
+For example: If you have collected information and you have got to know that there is a positive correlation between rain and the death of dogs.
 It means that in the year when the rain was more, there is a number of dogs who died.
-Although there is a correlation that is not meaningful at all.
+However, there is a correlation that is not meaningful at all.
 That is called a spurious correlation.
 So be very careful while making decisions only based on data.

-This has been a guide to Correlation Coefficient Formula.
-Here we discuss how to calculate the Correlation Coefficient using formula along with practical examples and downloadable excel template.
+This has been a guide to the Correlation Coefficient Formula.
+Here we discuss how to calculate the Correlation Coefficient using a formula along with practical examples and a downloadable excel template.
 You may also look at the following articles to learn more –